ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_buffer_device_address.md

-This extension can also be used to hardcode a dedicated debug channel into all shaders without impacting other descriptor limits by querying a buffer device address at startup and pushing that into shaders as a run-time constant (e.g. specialization constant).
+This extension can also be used to hardcode a dedicated debug channel into all shaders without impacting other descriptor limits by querying a buffer device address at startup and pushing that into shaders as a runtime constant (e.g. specialization constant).

 There are examples of usage in the [`GL_EXT_buffer_reference`](https://github.com/KhronosGroup/GLSL/blob/main/extensions/ext/GLSL_EXT_buffer_reference.txt)